saileshrajk/tflroad/README.md

 It needs the name of the road as an argument.
 The application can be run from with in here by executing the Tfl.RoadStatus.exe like below

-- From the command prompt : Tfl.RoadStatus.exe A2
+- From the command prompt : RoadStatus.exe A2
-- From PowerShell : .\Tfl.RoadStatus.exe A2
+- From PowerShell : .\RoadStatus.exe A2

 ## Unit Tests
 Unit Tests can be run either via Visual Studio or dotnet cli running command